ZhendongYuan/VGI2Pop/README.md

 This folder contains the implementation of VGI2Pop and two traditional models as comparisons (multi-class dasymetric mapping method and the random forest method based on land use and land cover data).

-## exsiting fine-scaled urban population map
+## Exsiting fine-scaled urban population map

 1. The Greater London Area.
 result figures.